fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/04_third_party_support.rst

 MLPro's stream sub-package is a comprehensive package that supports third-party platforms in addition to its native stream object implementation.
-Third-party platforms provide access to various datasets, enabling to to design, test, and validate stream processing workflows and online machine learning algorithms.
+Third-party platforms provide access to various datasets, enabling to design, test, and validate stream processing workflows and online machine learning algorithms.
 These thrird party platforms are called StreamProvider in context of Stream sub-package of MLPro.
 Currently the streams sub-package supports following 3rd party packages: